Anonymous User

 SelectAnswer

-In Figure E6-3, what is the schematic symbol for the NOT operation (inverter)?
+In Figure E6-3, what is the schematic symbol for a NOR gate?

 SelectAnswer